 - In May 2017, USCPR published “50 Years of Israeli Military Occupation – FAQs” accusing Israel of “ethnic cleansing” and “apartheid” and stating that “Even though the United States has consistently opposed Israel’s building of settlements for the past fifty years…the United States has worked to ensure that the international community does not impose sanctions on Israel for its continued illegal colonization of Palestinian land.”

-- Maintains campaigns to boycott and divest from companies including HP, G4S, Ben & Jerry’s, and Airbnb.
+- Organizes campaigns to boycott and divest from companies including HP, G4S, Ben & Jerry’s, and Airbnb.

-- US Campaigns regularly lobbies the United States government to end military and financial aid to Israel, supporting “its brutal military occupation of the Palestinian West Bank, East Jerusalem, and Gaza Strip.”
+- US Campaign regularly lobbies the United States government to end military and financial aid to Israel that supports a “brutal military occupation of the Palestinian West Bank, East Jerusalem, and Gaza Strip.”

 - Provides resources for students who are interesting in “pursuing BDS campaigns on their campuses.”